Bender1011001/CaseBrief-AI/docs/FRONTEND.md

 For advanced real-time (e.g., collaborative editing in V2), consider Firestore's multi-user listeners.

 This architecture ensures a responsive, secure frontend that scales with user growth.
-For testing, see [TESTING.md](TESTING.md).
+For testing, see [TESTING.md](docs/TESTING.md).
+E2E testing planned with Cypress for full workflows.